hassantahhan/iamcanary/README.md

 ## Overview
-Do you need to deploy a canary into your AWS account to test when certain IAM actions succeed?
-Are you concerned about sudden changes to permission boundaries impacting your workloads?
-Do you need a tool to help you discover concerning misconfigurations such as changes to AWS Organizations Service Control Policies (SCPs) not in your control?<br/>
+Do you need to deploy a test canary into your AWS account to be notified when certain IAM actions does not succeed?
+Are you concerned about sudden changes to IAM permission boundaries impacting your workloads?
+Do you need a tool to help you discover concerning misconfigurations not in your control such as overly restrictive AWS Organizations Service Control Policies (SCPs)?<br/>

-The Lambda function tool tests IAM policies using the IAM policy simulator API, which performs a dry-run and does not simulate running the selected actions and only returns whether the requested action would be allowed or denied.<br/>
+This repository offers a simple Lambda function to routinely test IAM permissions using the IAM policy simulator API.
+This API performs a dry-run simulation by only returning whether the requested action would be allowed or denied without actually running the selected actions.<br/>

-The Lambda function demonstrates a concept which can be implemented in reverse to test when a permission is accidentally extended.
+The Lambda function demonstrates an examplatory implementation of the IAM canary concept.
+You can modify the code to implement a reverse canary which tests when a permission is accidentally extended.
 In this case, the canary routinely attempts particular API actions that should be denied.<br/>

 ## Deployment
 I deployed the Lambda function in my AWS test account using https://www.serverless.com/ and provided the serverless.yml for your reference.
 However, you can choose to deployed using any other preferred option such as AWS CodeDeploy or AWS CloudFormation.
 When using the serverless.yml file, update the principal source arn and action list and also include your notification email address.<br/>